 In this article, we are going to take out all the guess work and be breaking down the best golf gps watches on the market this year.
 We’ve analysed over 25 of the GPS watches to see which ones will be the best value for money as well as giving you the most accurate bits of information.

-Also if you are heading out to play golf in the Winter, then don't forget to check out our heated body warmer that will keep you warm as you work your way round the course.
+Also if you are heading out to play golf in the Winter, then don't forget to check out our heated body warmer that will keep you warm as you work your way round the course as well as our golf training aids.
 So, without further ado, let's dive in.

 1. Garmin Approach S10